 * Wear proper shoes!
 Water shoes in warm months and rubber boots in cold ones, so you can walk along the shell and rock laden shore without discomfort or freezing your tootsies off.

-* Bring along a small shovel and sifter if you like to dig for your fossils.
+* Bring along a small shovel if you like to dig for your fossils or a sand dipper to help scoop them from the water.

 * Hat and sunscreen always recommended, even on cold days… if it’s sunny, faces can still burn being outside for a long time.